gincorp/gin/GETTING_STARTED.md

 1. A Job node with access to the job functions we've put in our workflow steps; and
 1. An API node to kick off and monitor out builds

 The master node that ships with gin is fine for our purposes; a master node is merely a workflow broker and state manager.
 This is very generic and very complete.
-Ditto the API node; the defailt api is a very simple beast.
+Ditto the API node; the default api is a very simple beast.

 Job nodes, though, are different; the default job functions in gin are very basic and sparse.
 Out of the box we provide: